locationtech/geomesa/geomesa-tools/README.md

 ### ingest
 Ingests various file formats into GeoMesa using the GeoMesa Converter Framework.
 CConverters are specified in HOCON format (https://github.com/typesafehub/config/blob/master/HOCON.md).
-GeoMesa defines several common converter factories for formats such as delimited text (TSV, CSV), fixed width files, json, xml, and avro.
+GeoMesa defines several common converter factories for formats such as delimited text (TSV, CSV), fixed width files, JSON, XML, and Avro.
 New converter factories (e.g. for custom binary formats) can be registered on the classpath using Java SPI.
 Shapefile ingest is also supported.

-To define new converters for the tools users can package a ``reference.conf`` file inside a jar on the classpath or add converter definitions to the ``$GEOMESA_TOOLS/conf/application.conf`` file which includes some examples.

 Files can be either local or in HDFS.
 You cannot mix target files (e.g. local and HDFS).

 #### Usage (required options denoted with star):
     $ geomesa help ingest